 If you are a Permanent Resident:

 You will need a PR card to come back to Canada.
-If you don’t have a PR card yet or if your PR Card expires while abroad, apply for a Permanent Resident Travel Document from a Canadian visa office abroad.
+If you don’t have a PR card yet or if your PR Card expired while abroad, apply for a Permanent Resident Travel Document from a Canadian visa office abroad.

 Sources: Travel health and safety, Government of Canada; Manitoba Health, Seniors and Active Living, Manitoba Government; and Travel and tourism, Government of Canada.
 Retrieved February 27, 2019.Community Resources